Vrije Universiteit Brussel: Education

 The Vrije Universiteit Brussel offers courses in a large variety of modern disciplines: law, economics, social sciences, management, psychology, physical sciences, life sciences, medical sciences, pharmaceutical sciences, humanities, engineering, physical education.
 About 22,000 students follow one of its 128 educational programmes.
 All programmes are taught in Dutch, but 59 are also taught in English.
 In agreement with the Bologna process, the university has implemented the so-called bachelor-master system.
 It therefore issues four types of degrees: bachelor's, master's, master after master's, and doctoral degrees.

 Admission to the programmes is generally not restricted; anyone can subscribe to the programme of his/her choice.
 However, prerequisite degrees may be mandatory for advanced programmes, e.g., a bachelor's degree is required to subscribe to a master's programme, and a master's degree is required to subscribe to a master after master's or doctoral programme.
 An exception to this is the admission exam to the bachelor in medicine, which is required following ruling of the Flemish government.
 Tuition fees are low, and even decreased or eliminated for some students with less financial means.

 The academic year is divided into two semesters, each spanning thirteen course weeks: the first semester lasts from October to January, the second semester from February to June.
 Students take exams in January and June.
 Apart from the Christmas and Easter holidays (both lasting two weeks) that are normally used to prepare for the exams, students are free the week between both semesters and during the summer vacations from July to September.

 The university has implemented several quality control schemes in order to preserve the high quality of its educational programmes.
 Each semester, all students evaluate the courses they have followed.
 All programmes are also regularly assessed by internal panels and by external international visitation committees.
 Furthermore, all programmes are accredited by the Nederlands-Vlaamse Accreditatie Organisatie, an independent accreditation organisation charged with the accreditation of higher education programmes in both Flanders and the Netherlands.

-Academic profiles
+Rankings

 The university is included in major world university rankings such as Times Higher Education World University Rankings, QS World University Rankings and Academic Ranking of World Universities.

+The VUB's research articles are on average more cited than articles by any other Flemish university.

 Basic principles

 The Vrije Universiteit Brussel considers itself an open-minded and tolerant university.
 Its central principles are the Universal Declaration of Human Rights and in particular the principle of free inquiry for the progress of humanity.
 The latter includes the dismissal of any argument of authority and the right of free opinion.
-The Vrije Universiteit Brussel is the only Flemish university that has incorporated such principle in its statutes.
+The VUB is the only Flemish university that has incorporated such principle in its statutes.
 The principle of free inquiry is often described by a quotation of the French mathematician and philosopher Henri Poincaré: